andrecpc/mlops-zoomcamp-project/README.md

-mlops-repo
+# mlops-zoomcamp-project
 ==============================

-Final project by MLOps course (ODS, Yandex.Q)
+This repository contains the final project for the course [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp).

-ML task and a part of code are taken from here https://www.kaggle.com/code/chitwanmanchanda/vegetable-image-classification-using-cnn/notebook
+The ML tasks idea and the dataset are taken from [here](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset).

-Project Organization
+Project Organization (Cookiecutter DS template)
 ------------

-    ├── LICENSE
+    ├── LICENSE            <- License details.
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   └── raw            <- The original, immutable data dump.
-    ├── Docker             <- Docker settings for minio, mlflow, pgsql, nginx ├── docs               <- A default Sphinx project; see sphinx-doc.org for details ├── mlruns             <- Meta-data of mlflows runnings ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks (EDA)
+    ├── Docker             <- Docker settings for minio, mlflow, pgsql, nginx ├── Screenshots        <- Different Images for Readme ├── docs               <- A default Sphinx project; see sphinx-doc.org for details ├── mlruns             <- Meta-data of mlflows runnings ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks (EDA)
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions